akka/akka-samples/akka-sample-sharding-java/README.md

 The [WeatherHttpServer](killrweather/src/main/java/sample/killrweather/WeatherHttpServer.java) is started with [WeatherRoutes](killrweather/src/main/java/sample/killrweather/WeatherRoutes.java)
-to receive and unmarshall data from remote devices by data type, by station ID, device ID and data type and to allow querying.
+to receive and unmarshall data from remote devices by station ID to allow querying.
+To interact with the sharded entities it uses the [`EntityRef` API](killrweather/src/main/java/sample/killrweather/WeatherRoutes.java#L40).

 The HTTP port of each node is chosen from the port used for Akka Remoting plus 10000, so for a node running on port 2525 the HTTP port will be 12525.

 ### Configuration